 Be prepared that most people providing any type of service for tourists in Phuket are probably going to try to scam you or rip you off.
 Tuk-tuk drivers, fake police officers, street vendors are all possible scammers.
 Keep in mind that ATMs are places where criminals try and steal pin codes.
-Also avoid drinking in local clubs and bars.
+Also, avoid drinking in local clubs and bars.
 There have been many reports of tourists being drugged and then stolen from.

 WOMEN TRAVELERS RISK : LOW

 Even though Phuket could generally be considered a safe country for women, they are still highly advised to follow the basic rules of precaution.
-Try avoiding dark alleys, walking alone along dark, poorly lit or deserted areas, or finding yourself late at night in areas filled with bars or clubs as you might receive some unwanted attention.
+Try avoiding dark alleys, walking alone along with dark, poorly lit or deserted areas, or finding yourself late at night in areas filled with bars or clubs as you might receive some unwanted attention.
 Apart from that, use your common sense and apply all basic precaution measures.

 So...
 How Safe Is Phuket Really?

 Phuket is somewhat safe to visit, though it does have its dangers.
 It’s a location known for its nightlife, which by itself can cause numerous risks for tourists, from pickpocketing to assaults.

 Violent crime has been on the rise during the past couple of years and muggings and robberies are not rare at all.